-The sheer demand for these types of cleaners is clearly on the rise and manufacturers are finding ways to innovate and attract more of the market share.
+The sheer demand for these types of cleaners is obviously on the rise, and manufacturers are finding ways to innovate and attract more of the market share.

 Disadvantages of a bagless vacuum

-Despite the popularity of bagless vacuums there are some things you’ll have to consider before making that purchase.
+Despite the popularity of bagless vacuums, there are some things you’ll have to consider before making that purchase.

-While these products are cheaper to run in the long term, it’s not for every one.
+While these products are cheaper to run in the long term, it’s not for everyone.

 Statically charge dirt tends to stick on the narrow area between the walls and mesh filter in the middle.